June 30, 2020

 The first spark of business for Schneitter fireworks was in 1895 when serial entrepreneur H.E.
 (Henry) Schneitter got his hands on samples of imported fireworks.
 He was never one to let an opportunity pass him by…after diving into the local economy with endeavors like Schneitter Radio Company, Schneitter Sporting Goods, and Schneitter Lumber…he was ready for his next big thing.
 Henry took those samples and sold them out of the back of his car, little did he know he was setting off a chain reaction that would lead to his most successful business venture.
-This year, 2020, is their 125th anniversary and they couldn’t be more excited about their history and the community of St. Joseph which has allowed them to continue to grow and put down their roots.
+In 2020, the business celebrated its 125th anniversary and they couldn’t be more excited about their history and the community of St. Joseph, which has allowed them to continue to grow and put down their roots.

 “With 125 years of making memories with families in the area the word of mouth is the best advertising money cannot buy and is so much more than the Fourth of July!
 From weddings, gender reveals, funerals, memorials, ball games, other holidays and more, we love being a part of so many family traditions and memories.” – Stacy Schneitter Blake

 Their first location was in downtown St. Joseph, and they have stayed close to home ever since, expanding and moving as demand grew over the next century.
 One of the most uncommon aspects of their business is it has stayed in the family passed down from H.E. to his descendants.
 Currently owned by his great-granddaughters Stacy (Schneitter) Blake and Tracy (Schneitter) Siewert it is uniquely one of the very few fireworks importing companies owned and operated by women.